linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 ### Recycle your LKE Node Pool

 You can recycle an LKE cluster's node pool to update its nodes to the most recent patch of the cluster's Kubernetes version.
-Nodes will be recycled on a rolling basis that only one node will be down at a time throughout the recycling process.
-You will need your cluster's ID and the node pool's ID in order to recycle it.
+Nodes are recycled on a rolling basis that only one node is down at a time throughout the recycling process.
+You need your cluster's ID and the node pool's ID in order to recycle it.
 If you don’t know your cluster’s ID, see the [List LKE Clusters](#list-lke-clusters) section.
 If you don’t know your node pool's ID, see the [List a Cluster’s Node Pools](#list-a-cluster-s-node-pools) section.

 {{< caution >}}
 Recycling your node pool involves deleting each of the Linodes in the node pool and replacing them with new Linodes.
-Any local storage on deleted Linodes (such as "hostPath" and "emptyDir" volumes, or "local" PersistentVolumes) will be erased.
+Any local storage on deleted Linodes (such as "hostPath" and "emptyDir" volumes, or "local" PersistentVolumes) is erased.
 {{< /caution >}}

 | **Required Parameters** | **Description** |